Free Shipping FREE Shipping Over $491

 • Botanicals known to calm sensitive skin

-• Designed specifically for high-friction areas like the bikini line
+• Suitable for use on sensitive, high-friction areas like the bikini line

 Pair with: Gentle, fragrance-free cleansing with Terrasil® Calendula Soap for a complete razor burn treatment system.